sskelkar/betweencurlybraces/content/post/small-pleasures-of-programming.md

 }
 // do something
 {{</highlight>}}
-It took a while to wrap my head around this convoluted monstrosity.
+It took a while to wrap my head around this bit of convolution.
 After going through the unit tests and discussing with the QAs, I was able to summarise the required functionality as following:

 > If order is reserved, or current user is admin and order is confirmed, then do some work, else throw error.